 Meredith Bouvier is an education researcher and founder of NET Lab Inc., a Public Benefit Corporation conducting independent, open-source research on educational technology.
-With a PhD in education policy and 14+ years in the education sector — including work with the World Bank, UNESCO, OECD, and UNICEF — her research focuses on what parents and teachers actually observe about classroom technology use: how it shapes student attention, behavior, and learning, and whose interests it ultimately serves.
+With a PhD in lifelong learning and 14+ years in the education sector — including work with the World Bank, UNESCO, OECD, and UNICEF — her research uses computational and bibliometric methods to examine how educational technology is adopted, governed, and studied — and whose interests it ultimately serves.

 Previously, Meredith worked as a Senior Education Consultant at the Global Partnership for Education and the World Bank, and held positions at UNESCO, OECD, and UNICEF, with a focus on education systems, teacher workforce policy, and EdTech across international contexts.